• Skip to primary navigation

 There are websites and applications that instantly make you a mystery shopper.
 You just need to sign up and have their app on your phone.
 Browse the different stores they’ve partnered with and read what you need to do.

-But there are companies that hire mystery shoppers directly.
+But some companies hire mystery shoppers directly.
 You just need to search or ask if they need one.

 As a mystery shopper, you’ll need to do some easy tasks.
 These are things that need to be done so you can make extra money on this activity.
 Tasks here usually include: